Archived

 Why might this be relevant?

-The project specifically addresses the question by providing a solution to reduce the cost of energy efficiency retrofits through virtual modelling and simulation.
+The project specifically addresses energy efficiency retrofits and provides a solution through virtual modelling and simulation.

 • Modelling engine for Net Zero home efficiency retrofits